SASKATCHEWAN

 Business Plan

-I am proud to present the Water Security Agency’s (WSA) Business Plan for 2024-25.
+As the recently appointed Minister responsible for the Water Security Agency (WSA), I am proud to present the Business Plan for 2025-26.

 Sincerely,